The Sūtra

 Thus, they have come to this world, right here,

-to have their previous debts somewhat cleared
+their previous debts somewhat cleared

-with their own flesh serving for meat,
+flesh serving for meat,

-hopefully, to repay their debt.
+hopefully, to repay

 Those who against Dharma dare to beat,